- ホーム

 Full Description

-Bringing together leading voices in theory, practice and research, this book examines how social workers can move beyond rhetoric - confronting the profession's own historic and ongoing failings - to embed a deeper, more intersectional understanding of human rights into social work's core.
+Bringing together leading voices in theory, practice and research, the book examines how social workers can move beyond rhetoric - confronting the profession's own historic and ongoing failings - to embed a deeper, more intersectional understanding of human rights into social work's core.

 Contents